shubhangi17002/Andrew-NG-Notes/README.md

 # Andrew NG Notes Collection
+# Forked from original project for my learning
 **This is the first course of the deep learning specialization at [Coursera](https://www.coursera.org/specializations/deep-learning) which is moderated by [DeepLearning.ai](http://deeplearning.ai/).
 The course is taught by Andrew Ng.**

 **<Span style="color:red;">Andrew NG Machine Learning Notebooks  :</span>**  [**Reading**](https://github.com/ashishpatel26/Andrew-NG-Notes/tree/master/Machine%20Learning%20notebooks%20By%20Andrew%20NG)